Identification, Images, & Information

 Identification

-Pronotum extending back to the tegulae, the pronotum thus appearing triangular when viewed from the side and horseshoe-shaped when viewed from above.
+Pronotum extending back to the tegulae and thus appearing triangular in lateral view and horseshoe-shaped from above

 Remarks